Built by us, used by us

 Projects

-Each product — LensCherry, Thicket, and Summit — gets its own project space.
+Each product — LensCherry and Thicket — gets its own project space.
 Roadmap items, bugs, and feature work stay separated so context switching between products doesn't mean losing your place.

-Seven daily pipelines run as Grove boards: deployment monitoring, support triage, content review, bug intake, release staging, infrastructure checks, and metrics review.
+Seven daily pipelines run as card tables: deployment monitoring, support triage, content review, bug intake, release staging, infrastructure checks, and metrics review.
 Cards move through stages throughout the day, giving a clear picture of what's done and what needs attention.

 Docs